vxst/vxst/README.md

-### Hello, world!
+### Hi, I'm Jyn Spring (Chunqing Shan) 👋

+> Stay fortitude, Do good, Be excellence

 I am an experienced software developer.
-I am a transgender woman.
+I am a transgender woman🏳️‍⚧️.
 Before 2018, when my official gender was male, my name was Shan Ting(单挺).

-#### Under dangerous situation
+#### Under dangerous situation 🏳️‍⚧️

-I'm in danger of honor killing due to my MtF identity.
-(My parents have surrogated a longfengtai(a boy and a girl as twins) to replace me in this world to continue the "clan," my father is 58 years old when the surrogacy happens, and they want to erase me in this world due to the belief I will bring bad luck to the "clan" and may influence the boy's gender identity) I'm actively seeking a job outside China to avoid being killed by my parents.
+I'm in danger of honor killing due to my MtF identity.🏳️‍⚧️ (My parents have surrogated a longfengtai(a boy and a girl as twins) to replace me in this world to continue the "clan," my father is 58 years old when the surrogacy happens, and they want to erase me due to the belief
+I will bring bad luck to the "clan" and may influence the boy's gender identity)

-#### Skills
+#### Skills 🔧
  * Advanced algorithm and mathematics
  * CI/CD pipelines using CircleCI, GitHub Action and Jenkins; DevOps with production HA kubernetes cluster manage experience
  * Backend development: Java/Spring, Python/Flask/Django, Golang, Node.js
  * Pattern recognition, machine learning and deep learning, using sklearn and TF
  * High-performance computing, MPI and OpenMP, hotspots optimization, was Supercomputing Cluster Manager in ZJU.

-#### Site running by me
+#### Sites running by me
  * OIWiki Sites([oiwiki.com](https://oiwiki.com)/[oiwiki.org](https://oiwiki.org)/[oiwiki.net](https://oiwiki.net)), continuous deployment to my personal kubernetes cluster daily
  * [MtF Hub](https://hub.mtf.party): A Mastodon instance for male-to-female transgender
  * [MtF Party!](https://mtf.party): A site contains guide on how to live/hide and get medical support as a MtF transgender